Building a human-like observer using deep learning in an extended Wigner's friend experiment: Simulated experiment with AI

 With the experimental setup elaborated, the only thing left to clarify is how $p^f(b|axy)$ is calculated.
 Considering that the AI assumes the measured probability is $p^n(b|axy)$, we derive:

-In Eq.~\ref{f1}, we label different outcomes by $b_0$ and $b_1$, and in our setup, they are just binary as "0" or "1".
 This equality implies that since Bob "thinks" the measurement should follow $p^n(b|axy)$, he would have a $p^f(b|axy)$ possibility of exposing each of them, in order to fit an output distribution $p^t(b|axy)$.
 Note again that Bob's expectation of the measurement probability $p^n(b|axy)$ is generated through his QP-CNN, evolving with training epochs, and generally deviating from the actual experimental probability $p^m(b|axy)$.
 Therefore, $p^o(b|axy)$ also evolves through training and will not match the target $p^t(b|axy)$ until the training is completed, when $p^n(b|axy)$ matches the target.
 Bob will then output all his data and the setup reduces to a Bell test without AI.
 Eq.~\ref{f1} can be simply rewritten as:

 From Eq.~\ref{f2}, we can see that the $p^f$ functions are determined only up to their ratios.
 To fix them, we compare $p^f(b_0|axy)$ and $p^f(b_1|axy)$ and set the larger one to be 1, which means exposing all the data with this $b_0$ (or $b_1$).
 This maximizes the exposed data and has the advantage of minimizing the amount of measurements to be conducted.
 Denoting $p^o(b|axy)$ as the probability distribution output (exposed) to us, it is given by